SellJamHere/SJHCollections/README.md

 SJHStack is mutable.
 Implementation is a little wonky, as it subclasses NSArray, throwing exceptions in methods ill fit for a stack.
 A more perfect solution would be to create a new class implementing the necessary delegates.

+## SJHListQueue

+SJHListQueue is a mutable linked-list based queue.
+It implements an NSEnumerator for fast enumeration.